Renaissance: Art

-A suitable environment had developed to question classical scientific doctrine.
-The discovery in 1492 of the New World by Christopher Columbus challenged the classical worldview.
-The works of Ptolemy (in geography) and Galen (in medicine) were found to not always match everyday observations.
-As the Reformation and Counter-Reformation clashed, the Northern Renaissance showed a decisive shift in focus from Aristotelean natural philosophy to chemistry and the biological sciences (botany, anatomy, and medicine).
-The willingness to question previously held truths and search for new answers resulted in a period of major scientific advancements.

-Some view this as a "scientific revolution", heralding the beginning of the modern age, others as an acceleration of a continuous process stretching from the ancient world to the present day.
-Significant scientific advances were made during this time by Galileo Galilei, Tycho Brahe, and Johannes Kepler.
-Copernicus, in De revolutionibus orbium coelestium (On the Revolutions of the Heavenly Spheres), posited that the Earth moved around the Sun.
-De humani corporis fabrica (On the Workings of the Human Body) by Andreas Vesalius, gave a new confidence to the role of dissection, observation, and the mechanistic view of anatomy.

-Another important development was in the process for discovery, the scientific method, focusing on empirical evidence and the importance of mathematics, while discarding much of Aristotelian science.
-Early and influential proponents of these ideas included Copernicus, Galileo, and Francis Bacon.
-The new scientific method led to great contributions in the fields of astronomy, physics, biology, and anatomy.

 Navigation and geography

 During the Renaissance, extending from 1450 to 1650, every continent was visited and mostly mapped by Europeans, except the south polar continent now known as Antarctica.
 This development is depicted in the large world map Nova Totius Terrarum Orbis Tabula made by the Dutch cartographer Joan Blaeu in 1648 to commemorate the Peace of Westphalia.

 In 1492, Christopher Columbus sailed across the Atlantic Ocean from Spain seeking a direct route to India of the Delhi Sultanate.
 He accidentally stumbled upon the Americas, but believed he had reached the East Indies.
+The science historian David Wootton argues that the discovery of continents that were completely unknown to the ancients had a profound impact on European intellectual life in the 16th century and was (along with the printing press) one of the two key catalysts for the Scientific Revolution.

+Between 1519 and 1522, the Magellan–Elcano expedition achieved the first circumnavigation of Earth in history, including the first crossing of the Pacific by a European expedition, revealing the vast scale of that ocean.

+Between 1577 and 1580, Drake's Raiding Expedition achieved the second circumnavigation of Earth (carried out in a single expedition).
+Drake was also the first to complete a circumnavigation as captain while leading the expedition throughout the entire voyage.

-In 1606, the Dutch navigator Willem Janszoon sailed from the East Indies in the VOC ship Duyfken and landed in Australia.
+In 1606, the Dutch navigator Willem Janszoon sailed from the East Indies in the Dutch East India Company ship Duyfken and landed in Australia.
 He charted about 300 km of the west coast of Cape York Peninsula in Queensland.
 More than thirty Dutch expeditions followed, mapping sections of the north, west, and south coasts.
 In 1642–1643, Abel Tasman circumnavigated the continent, proving that it was not joined to the imagined south polar continent.

 By 1650, Dutch cartographers had mapped most of the coastline of the continent, which they named New Holland, except the east coast which was charted in 1770 by James Cook.

 The long-imagined south polar continent was eventually sighted in 1820.
 Throughout the Renaissance it had been known as Terra Australis, or 'Australia' for short.
 However, after that name was transferred to New Holland in the nineteenth century, the new name of 'Antarctica' was bestowed on the south polar continent.